 - 1 Connect to the console port using a computer with terminal emulation software.
-See Section 3.1.1 on page 40 for details. - 2 Disconnect and reconnect the switch's power to begin a session.
-When you reconnect the switch's power, you will see the initial screen. - 3 When you see the message "Press any key to enter Debug Mode within 3 seconds ..." press any key to enter debug mode. - 4 Type atlc after the "Enter Debug Mode" message. - 5 Wait for the "Starting XMODEM upload" message before activating XMODEM upload on your terminal. - 6 This is an example Xmodem configuration upload using HyperTerminal.
-Click Transfer, then Send File to display the following screen.
+See Section 3.1.1 on page 41 for details. - 2 Disconnect and reconnect the switch's power to begin a session.
+When you reconnect the switch's power, you will see the initial screen. - 3 When you see the message "Press any key to enter Debug Mode within 3 seconds ..." press any key to enter debug mode. - 4 Type atlc after the "Enter Debug Mode" message. - 5 Wait for the "Starting XMODEM upload" message before activating XMODEM upload on your terminal. - 6 After a configuration file upload, type atgo to restart the switch.